Azure/bicep/docs/spec/modules.md

 `module` is a keyword in bicep.
 Module location is specified using relative path, `../` in above example.
 Both `\` and `/` are supported.

-A Bicep file can include any other Bicep file or directory as a modules.
+A Bicep file can include any other Bicep file or directory as a module.
 This means a module name may refer to either a file or directory.
 For directory, all files under the directory will be loaded.
 It is a compiler error if a file and directory with the same name exist under the path.

-The version name can be omitted before bicep module registry becomes available.